tristaneason/grizzlytargets/wp-content/plugins/product-extras-for-woocommerce/readme.txt

 * modal pop-up with child product after added to cart

 == Changelog ==

+= 3.10.4, 5 May 2022 =
+* Added: pewc_product_column_variants filter
+* Fixed: checkbox field price not hidden correctly when set in Field Price Visibility
+* Fixed: checkbox field price does not display percentage when setting is enabled
+* Fixed: optimised conditions not doing initial check correctly

 = 3.10.3, 2 May 2022 =
 * Fixed: fatal error in Customizer